Farzad-R/NextX/README.md

-# NextX: Forecasting Wind Speed for the Next 12 Hours
+# NextX: Forecasting Wind Speed for the Next X Hours

 This repository contains various state-of-the-art models and custom models for predicting the next 12 hours of wind speed from a weather station.
 The aim of this project is to evaluate the performance of different models on the same dataset, as well as to test some novel models that have not been explored in existing research.
 At this point, all the models are designed in a multivariate-to-univariate format.